 “We were standing the whole time and he drove too fast.
 We kept colliding with each other…One of us even hit both sides of the car because the man was driving too fast…The road kept changing from paved to unpaved—then at the end it was all unpaved road.
 When we got to the detention centre they kept our heads on the ground; we didn’t see anything.”

 “I could see some houses when they put us in the cell; I saw them through a small window.
 And I saw cars parked in the back of the detention centre.
 There is a small village near the detention centre but there is no sign that this is an official detention centre.
 It’s an abandoned building turned into a detention I guess.
 It’s a dirty place, there are two cells and an office.”
 The cars the respondent saw were a Volkswagen Golf and a Hyundai.

-In addition to the four officers that brought them, there were also two male officers wearing sage green uniforms and one female officer wearing a blue uniform that had a white stripe on the jacket, a Greek flag on the sleeve, and “police” written on it in English.
+In addition to the four men in uniform that brought them, there were also two males wearing sage green uniforms and one female officer wearing a blue uniform that had a white stripe on the jacket, a Greek flag on the sleeve, and “police” written on it in English.

-The respondent said the officers were “brutal”.
+The respondent said the people in uniform were “brutal”.
 He said:

 “[They hit us] randomly, all over our body, even our head.
 They didn’t care where they hit.
 They hit us everywhere without caring.
 Even if it could kill you.
 When we were at the detention site, they took off all our clothes to search us.
 We were like newborns all naked, and they let the woman watch us, when we were naked.
 And they got the woman to search them.
 While [an officer] was searching me, he found a Qur’an in my pocket.
 He tore it into pieces and threw it on the ground.
 They took money from me…about 400 euros.
 They even took my passport (they didn’t give it back to me) and immediately punched me in the face.”